 Catherine wants to use her experience of physical M.E. torment combined with medical and social prejudice towards the disease, to now help others going through a similar experience.

-It is with great sadness that we report the recent passing of David’s wife Geri, in May 2014.
-David took early retirement from banking in 2000 to be a full-time carer for Geri who suffered from severe M.E. for over twenty years.
-Please pray for strength and comfort for David and his family.
+It is with great sadness that our trustee David Laker passed away in February 2023.
+David was trustee for 17 years, since the start of the charity in 2006.
+His loyalty, especially with prayer for the sick, will be missed.
+David took early retirement from banking in 2000 to be a full-time carer for his wife Geri who suffered from severe M.E. for over twenty years; she passed away in 2014.
+In 2018, David married Monica.
+Please pray for comfort for Monica and David’s sons Rob and Matt.

 A book for you to read…